 *Source: digital signage today research report

 Just as there are many more office usage scenarios for digital signage, there are also a lot more soft and hard benefits.
 We try to capture the main points.
-If I had to choose one as top priority, however, it would be employee engagement.
+If I had to choose one as a top priority, however, it would be employee engagement.

 Engage your employees